Lean vs Six Sigma vs Lean Six Sigma: What’s the Difference?

 Is lean six sigma outdated?

-You might be wondering, is lean six sigma outdated?
-Absolutely not, if anything it is more applicable now than ever as more organizations value the principles of efficient and effective operations.
+Lean Six Sigma is not outdated.
+In fact, it is more relevant than ever as organizations face pressure to improve speed, quality, and efficiency at the same time.
 From projects to manufacturing to customer support, the methodologies of Lean Six Sigma play a critical role in ensuring operational efficiency, which is now the golden standard for almost every organization no matter the industry.
-Remember, effecincy and quality = Lean Six Sigma!
+Remember, efficiency and quality = Lean Six Sigma!

 Lean Six Sigma Certification Belts